ioccc-src/winner/1993/README.md

 # Tenth International Obfuscated C Code Contest

-Look at the README.md file for the given winning entry for information on how to compile it and how to run the winning program.
+View the `index.html` web page for the given winning entry for information on how on how to compile it and how to run the winning program.
 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

 Use `make` to compile entries.
 It is possible that on BSD or non-Unix systems the Makefile needs to be changed.
-See the Makefiles and/or README.md files for details.
+See the Makefiles and/or `README.md` (that are used to build the `index.html` web page) files for details.

-Read over the Makefile and/or README.md files for compile/build issues.
+Read over the Makefile and/or `README.md` files for compile/build issues.
 Your system may require certain changes (add or remove a library, add or remove a `#define` i.e. the `-D` flag).